zullum/roop-unleashed/README.md

 ### Installation

+> For Windows, you need to download and install [Visual Studio](https://visualstudio.microsoft.com/de/downloads/) (in theory build-tools might work too but in my experience so far they don't).
+During the install, make sure to at least include the C++ package and perhaps Python as well.

-For Windows, just use the 1-click installer in releases.
+Besides that, just use the 1-click installer in releases.
 This will download and install everything in a handy conda environment.
 This not only installs the application but also runs it, once installed.
-To enable your GPU however, you need to add the commandline argument to your windows_run.bat e.g.

-> REM Please set the following commandline arguments to your prefered settings set COMMANDLINE_ARGS=--execution-provider cuda --frame-processor face_swapper face_enhancer --video-encoder libvpx-vp9

-This would set acceleration to NVIDIA Cuda, enable swapping and enhancements and use the latest video encoder.
-Please look below for an overview of possible commandline arguments.

 For other OS or if you'd rather like to do this by yourself then: